sudo-self/Rpi-shairport-sync/ADVANCED TOPICS/InitialConfiguration.md

 };
 ```

-This gives the service a particular name — "Joe's Stereo" and specifies that audio device `hw:0` be used.
+This gives the service the name "Joe's Stereo" and specifies that audio device `hw:0` be used.

 For best results with the `alsa` backend — including getting true mute and instant response to volume control and pause commands — you should access the hardware volume controls.
 Use `amixer` or `alsamixer` or similar to discover the name of the mixer control to be used as the `mixer_control_name`.